chasebank/chase/_notes/quotes/the-joy-of-achievement.md

 category: quotes
 ---

-Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.
+Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of&nbsp;creative&nbsp;effort.